An In-depth Study of LLM Contributions to the Bin Packing Problem: Introduction

 \section{Introduction}

 Heuristics and approximation algorithms are widely used to tackle NP-hard combinatorial optimization problems arising in real-world applications.
 Manually designing, adapting, and tuning an effective heuristic for a given problem demand expert experience and a deep understanding of the problem's constraints and objectives.
-Hyper-heuristics have therefore emerged as an active research area, aiming to automate algorithm design by selecting and tuning effective heuristics from a set of heuristic components~\cite{pillay2018hyper, burke2013hyper, stutzle2018automated}.
-Genetic algorithms, for instance, evolve a pool of candidate solutions through crossover and mutation operators~\cite{langdon2013foundations, zhang2023survey}.
-However, the intrinsic complexity and heterogeneity of NP-hard problems usually limit these operators to narrow classes of heuristic spaces, typically parameterized operations predefined by human experts~\cite{pillay2018hyper}.
+Hyper-heuristics have therefore emerged as an active research area, aiming to automate algorithm design by selecting and tuning effective heuristics from a set of heuristic components~\cite{pillay2018hyper, stutzle2018automated}.
+Genetic algorithms, for instance, evolve a pool of candidate solutions through crossover and mutation operators~\cite{koza1990genetic}.
+However, the intrinsic complexity and heterogeneity of NP-hard problems usually limit these operators to narrow classes of code space of functions, typically parameterized operations predefined by human experts~\cite{pillay2018hyper}.

 Recent work~\cite{romera2024mathematical,bengio2021machine, wu2024evolutionary} has proposed using Large Language Models (LLMs) to open up new possibilities for the genetic operators, enabling (i) exploration of different heuristic spaces; and (ii) a better understanding of the resulting solution.
 These approaches combine LLMs with evolutionary search techniques to produce heuristics in an automated manner.
-One of the most visible recent papers, \textit{``Mathematical discoveries from program search with large language models''}~\cite{romera2024mathematical}, published in \textit{Nature} in December 2023 and cited by more than 800 papers (according to Google Scholar) as of October 31st 2025, introduces the FunSearch procedure.
+One of the most visible recent papers, \textit{``Mathematical discoveries from program search with large language models''}~\cite{romera2024mathematical}, published in \textit{Nature} in December 2023 and cited by 744 papers (according to Google Scholar) as of October 1st 2025~\footnote{At the time of the final version of this article (June 10, 2026), this number had increased to 1498 citations.}, introduces the FunSearch procedure.
 It models heuristic design as a search problem in the space of functions, and uses LLMs in an evolutionary framework to iteratively improve the quality of the generated functions.
-FunSearch has been applied to three problems: \textit{cap set}~\cite{grochow2019new}, \textit{admissible set}~\cite{tao2006additive}, and \textit{online bin packing}~\cite{coffman1984approximation}.
-The best generated heuristic for each problem is reported in the paper's appendix~\cite{romera2024mathematical}.
+FunSearch has been applied to three problems: \textit{cap set}~\cite{grochow2019new}, \textit{admissible set}~\cite{edel2004extensions}, and \textit{online bin packing}~\cite{coffman1984approximation}.